htran010589/nonmonotonic-rule-mining/README.md

 Where -XX, -Xmx, -t, -d, -s are optional. -XX and -Xmx are used when we want to allocate more memory for RUMIS, and, if the option -t is not used, all the rules in horn-rules.txt are revised.
 Besides, -s option should only be added to the command if we just want to care about revisions of some selected rules in selected.horn-rules.txt file.

 The first two lines of the generated file experiment.txt present the average conviction of selected Horn rules and their final revisions.
 These statistics are described in the Table 1 in [1] with different number of top Horn rules.
 Besides, the rest two parts of the file show predicates extended from the learning KG for each positive and revised rules.
-Format of every tab separated line in each part is <relation> <inferred facts> <good facts> <other facts> where inferred facts means total number of predicted triples over the relation.
+Format of every tab separated line in each part is &lt;relation&gt; &lt;inferred facts&gt; &lt;good facts&gt; &lt;other facts&gt; where inferred facts means total number of predicted triples over the relation.
 Besides, good and other facts indicate quantity of inferred facts that are in and not in the ideal KG, resp.

 The command outputs a file encode.txt and a DLV directory in the working folder.
 The former is a tab separated file that maps from entities and predicates of ideal KG to their encoded IDs.
 The latter provides some files as follows.
 First, training.data.kg is the DLV format version of training.data.txt.
 Second, files chosen.rules.[naive | pm | opm].txt.[pos | neg].[number of top rules] list chosen rules in encoded DLV format, i.e, DLV rule format s.t. predicated and exceptions are encoded.
 Third, files extension.[naive | pm | opm].txt.[pos | neg].[number of top rules] describe KGs extended from learning data in DLV format and corresponding rules.
 The terms pos, neg correspond to positive and revised rule sets which are exploited to extend KG.
 Finally, For each of these, there are decode, needcheck, good, conflict extension files which present KG in format 1, facts not in the ideal KG, facts in the ideal KG and conflicts, resp [1].